What's my plan?

 For more information, see Understanding user authentication for messaging.

-Requirement and considerations for using help center authentication for messaging
+Considerations for using help center authentication for messaging

 The following limitations apply to using help center authentication for messaging:

-• To use help center authentication with the AI Agents Advanced add-on, some custom integrations are required.
+• To use help center authentication with the AI Agents Advanced add-on, some custom API integrations are required.

 • Legacy AI agent flows don't populate the user's email into the system.user.email variable.